Everything You Need to Know About Singapore’s 2024 Tax Rebates and Reliefs

 By strategically utilizing your SRS savings to invest in these options, you not only maximize your tax benefits but also potentially grow your retirement nest egg more effectively.
 It’s essential to assess your risk tolerance, investment goals, and time horizon before selecting the most suitable investment strategy for your SRS funds.
 As always, consulting with a financial advisor can provide personalized guidance tailored to your specific circumstances and goals, ensuring you make informed decisions that align with your long-term financial objectives.

 IPA Advisory is a proud representative of Manulife Financial Advisers.
-As part of the Manulife group, we have access to a wide range of financial products and services to meet your needs.
+As part of the Manulife group, we provides access to a broad portfolio of financial products and services tailored to your needs.